Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 `.slider` The slider just has 80vw (viewport width) and 80vh (viewport height) and display flex, you can read more about the viewport elements in [this article](https://daily-dev-tips.com/posts/how-to-work-with-css-viewport-units/).

-`.slide` is where the fun begins, we tell it to be relative to center the image, later on, then we add a `flex: 1 0 auto;` which will distribute them equally. then we set `overflow: hidden;` to not show the extra image part.
+`.slide` is where the fun begins.
+We tell it to be relative to the center of the image.
+Then we add a `flex: 1 0 auto;` which will distribute them equally.
+Then we set `overflow: hidden;` to not show the extra image part.
 And we add some smooth animation with: `transition: all 0.5s ease-in-out;`.

-Once you hover on the slide we set the `flex` to 5 which will make that element bigger and because our `transition` is in place it will look smooth.
+Once you hover on the slide, we set the `flex` to 5, which will make that element bigger, and because our `transition` is in place, it will look smooth.

-Last we position the image inside, we make them absolute positioned to center them better.
+Last we position the image inside.
+We make them absolutely positioned to center them better.

-We choose to align them 50% from the left and then return them back -50% with transform.
+We choose to align them 50% from the left and then return them -50% with transform.
 This will make sure the absolute positioning is entered.

 This looks like the following demo: